sailorprogrammer/GLFW-OpenGL-Project/README.md

 <kbd>Ctrl + F5</kbd> to build (<kbd>F5</kbd> oppens the debugger, you usually want to press <kbd>Ctrl + F5</kbd> because it oppens faster like this.

 <p>Adding files:<br>
-You should add .cpp in src/gameLayer and .h in include/gameLayer.
-Whenever you add a new file CMake will ask you if you want to add that thing, say NO every time!
+You should add .cpp in src and .h in include Whenever you add a new file CMake will ask you if you want to add that thing, say NO every time!
 I am already adding all of the things.
 If you accidentally say YES, just remove that file from the CMake.lists
 </p>